 Depending on your activities, e.g. Registering a company, you will have to follow additional requirements.
 Please note that this is not a full list, but an indicator on what you should consider.

 It is very important to give the Estonian Tax and Customs Board the contact details, in order for tax administration to be able to send e-resident important information.
 Same is expected from the Company Registration Portal, your business service provider and your business banking service provider.

 Estonian Tax and Customs Board (EMTA) and Company Registration Portal requirements

-1. When you register a company in Estonia, you are required to appoint a contact person for your company.
+1. Appoint a contact person for your company.
 You are also obliged to fill in the address of the location of the management board (outside of Estonia) in the Commercial Register.

-4. Ensure that taxes are declared and paid to the country where they are owed, and also,
+5. Ensure that taxes are declared and paid to the country where they are owed.

-5. ensure that the company follows the local rules if the company is operating in another country.
+6. Make sure that the company follows the local rules in countries where it operates.

 9. In Estonia, companies are obligated to state the data of beneficial owners publicly.

 According to the Estonian domestic law, an administrative act is regarded to be submitted, when it is made available on the e-Tax/e-Customs.

 You will see, that other authorities also practice making information available through e-services, that is more effective and faster both for the authority and for the user.

 If you are daunted by these obligations, do consult with an e-residency business service provider.